 NovaCast specialises in producing high quality gravity die castings at its Melksham foundry.
-The facility is ideally suited to producing medium-run components from Aluminium and other non-ferrous alloys for applications across a wide range of industries.
+Our Aluminium casting foundry is ideally suited to producing medium-run components from Aluminium and other non-ferrous alloys for applications across a wide range of industries.
 Gravity Die Casting is a permanent mould casting process that produces very high quality surface finishes with thin walls and cast-in inserts so intricate shapes can be cast rapidly and little subsequent machining is required.

 Why use NovaCast Gravity Die Casting?

 - Smooth cast surfaces

 - Thinner walls can be cast allowing intricate shapes